saglam-serkan/sap-abap/smart-style/README.md

 # Smart Style

-`Z_SMART_STYLE` includes a set of paragraph formats and character formats that can be used in Smart Forms.
+Provides paragraph and character formats for use in Smart Forms.

 ## Paragraph Formats
 - Alignments for Text: